 My lifetime goal is to help humankind to live longer, delay the onset of age-related disease, and improve quality of life.
 Very early in my professional career, I learned that to do that we need to know what is happening inside our bodies.
 The best indicator for that is blood analysis, as it reflects the current status of our organs and body systems.

-1) They are most relevant for a healthy person looking to improve his or her health and performance;
+- Are most relevant for a healthy person looking to improve his or her health and performance;

-3) They are actionable: marker levels can be modulated by food, supplements, exercise, and lifestyle changes.
+- Are actionable and can be modulated by food, supplements, exercise, and lifestyle changes.